augustawind/restcli/docs/usage.rst

 The available commands are:

 `Command: run`_
-    Run a Request, writing the response to stdout.
+    Run a Request.

+`Command: exec`_
+    Run multiple Requests from a file.

 `Command: view`_
     Inspect the contents of a Group, Request, or Request attribute.